 All applications determined as "late" will only be considered once the process for allocating places has been applied to those applications received by the deadline.

 Expressing your preference of school

 The law allows parents/carers to express a preference for the school(s) they wish their child to attend but must do so on the application form for their local 'home' authority.
 All local authorities liaise with each other for applications received for schools in their authority area.

 Although all applications for Darlington schools will be considered on an equal weighting basis, should a child be eligible for a place at more than one school, parents/carers are requested to rank their order of preference on the SSA in order that only one offer will be made.
 The relevant admissions criteria will be applied to all schools that are oversubscribed by the governing body of the school(s) requested.

-Before you make your final decision you are strongly advised to read the Local Authority's Secondary Admissions Brochure [pdf document] as it contains all the information you need to make an application.
+Before you make your final decision you are strongly advised to read the Local Authority's Secondary Admissions Guide for Parents - available form the 11 September 2017 as it contains all the information you need to make an application.
 You should also find out which school(s) you prefer by visiting the school and meeting the Head Teacher, staff and children.

 Each school also produces a prospectus and has an open evening.
 The prospectus includes information about the school and details about the curriculum, attendance and admissions arrangements to help you decide which school is right for your child.
 You can also find reports about schools [external link] on the website of the Office for Standards in Education (Ofsted) and annual school performance tables [external link].

 Most children attend the nearest appropriate school from their home address.
 However some parents/carers may wish their children to attend a different school.
 The Local Authority will comply with parental requests where a place is available in the requested school.
 It is however, a good idea to list more than one school.
 If you only state one preference and we cannot offer your child a place at that school, there may be few schools left with places available, should you choose to go through the appeals process and you are not successful.

 Offer letters will be issued on 1 March 2018.